 Quick Answer

-Jaipur works well as a remote work base from October through March — good infrastructure, low costs, exceptional cultural backdrop, and an emerging coworking scene.
-Avoid April through September: temperatures reach 45°C+ in May–June and the heat makes daily life difficult without near-constant air conditioning.
+Jaipur works well October through March — good infrastructure, low costs, exceptional cultural backdrop, emerging coworking.
+Avoid April–September: temperatures reach 45°C+.
 Monthly budget: $500–900/month.

 Cost of Living